vchrisb/concourse-credhub/README.md

 prior to running `deploy-concourse.sh`.

 Additionally, Concourse 4.0 expects a local user to exist.
-You can use Credhub to generate this user.
-See the You can generate this by running:
+You can use Credhub to generate this user:

 ```
-$ credhub generate -t user -n /bosh-$(bbl env-id)/concourse/local_user
+$ credhub generate -t user -z admin -n /bosh-$(bbl env-id)/concourse/local_user
 ```

 _Note:_ See [Connecting to your new Credhub](#connecting-to-your-new-credhub)